AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 ## Export {#Export-1}

 You can export all the skills achieved by a user from Learning Manager to Workday.
 Note that only all active user skills are exported and Learning Manager does not export retired skills.
-You can also connect multiple prime accounts to the same Workday connector.&nbsp;In case the skill names are same in two Learning Manager accounts, they are mapped to the same skill in Workday.&nbsp;It is advisable to update skill names in all Learning Manager Accounts before updating the skill in Workday in case two Prime accounts are using the same Workday account.
+You can also connect multiple prime accounts to the same Workday connector.
+In case the skill names are same in two Learning Manager accounts, they are mapped to the same skill in Workday.
+It is advisable to update skill names in all Learning Manager Accounts before updating the skill in Workday in case two Prime accounts are using the same Workday account.

 +++User Skills - Configure